-- The EPA permits more than 200 different pesticides to be used for lawn care – often mixed and sold in chemical combinations.
-Hundreds of millions of pounds of fungicides, herbicides and pesticides are applied to American lawns each year.
+- The EPA permits the use of more than 200 different pesticides for lawn care – often mixed and sold in chemical combinations.
+Hundreds of millions of pounds of fungicides, herbicides, and pesticides are applied to American lawns each year.

 - Of 30 commonly used lawn pesticides 13 are probable or possible carcinogens, 13 are linked with birth defects, 21 with reproductive effects, 15 with neurotoxicity, 26 with liver or kidney damage, 27 are sensitizers and/or irritants, and 11 have the potential to disrupt the endocrine (hormonal) system.

 - “Every resident of industrialized countries now carries within his or her body an average of 700 synthetic chemicals absorbed through food, water, and air.”
 (Randall Fitzgerald, The 100 Year Lie)